Jean-François Bérubé

 Jean-François "J-F" Bérubé (born July 13, 1991) is a Canadian former professional ice hockey goaltender.
-He was selected by the Kings in the fourth round (95th pick overall) of the 2009 NHL Entry Draft.
+He was selected by the Los Angeles Kings in the fourth round (95th pick overall) of the 2009 NHL entry draft.

 Playing career

 Amateur

 As a youth, Bérubé played in the 2004 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from the Mille-Îles area of Laval, Quebec.

 Prior to turning professional, Bérubé played major junior hockey in the Quebec Major Junior Hockey League with the Montreal Junior Hockey Club.

 Professional

 Jean-François Bérubé at the Los Angeles Kings prospect camp on July 10, 2013.

 On May 24, 2011, the Los Angeles Kings signed Bérubé to a three-year, entry-level contract.
 He played for the Kings' AHL affiliate, the Manchester Monarchs, as their starting goaltender.
 On October 6, 2015, he was waived by the Kings due to Jhonas Enroth being chosen as the Kings' back-up for the season.

 On October 6, 2015, the New York Islanders claimed Bérubé off waivers.
 On October 10, 2015, Bérubé made his NHL debut against the Chicago Blackhawks, stopping 30 of 34 shots as the Islanders lost 4–1.

 Bérubé opened the 2016–17 season with the Islanders, behind Jaroslav Halák and Thomas Greiss; the Islanders waived Halák in December 2016, making Bérubé the Islanders full-time backup.
 After only posting only 3 wins in 14 games, Halak was later recalled.

 As an impending group VI free agent after his two-year stint with the Islanders, Bérubé was selected by the Vegas Golden Knights in the 2017 NHL Expansion Draft on June 21, 2017.
 His selection was based upon a trade between the clubs' in which the Islanders sent a first-round pick in 2017, second-round pick in 2019, prospect Jake Bischoff and the contract of long term injured player, Mikhail Grabovski.

 On July 1, Bérubé signed a two-year free agent contract with the Chicago Blackhawks, worth a total of $1.5 million.
 Bérubé started the season in the American Hockey League with the Rockford Ice Hogs, where he posted a 7–8 record with a 2.37 GAA.
 He was recalled to Chicago on February 15, 2018, and made his debut on February 23 in a 3−1 win over the San Jose Sharks.
 Bérubé finished the season with 3–6–1 record in 10 starts for the Blackhawks, with a 3.78 GAA and .894 save percentage.